vienna-rb/Quick-Start-Rails-and-Ruby/doc/create-and-update-todos.md

 end
 ```

-Before we jump into adding the todo list "interface", let's add the `update` method real quick to the `TodosController`.
+Before we jump to adding the todo list "interface", let's add the `update` method real quick to the `TodosController`.
 It is very similar to the `create` action, but first looks for a `Todo` in the database and updates the attributes instead of creating a new one:

 ```ruby
 def update